 You are here

 The following performance/technical standards and essential functions outline reasonable expectations of a student in the diagnostic medical sonography program for the performance of common sonographer functions.
-Students enrolled in the Diagnostic Medical Sonography Program at Baptist College must exhibit and acknowledge having the abilities and skills according to the standards listed below:
+Students enrolled in the diagnostic medical sonography (DMS) program at Baptist College of Health Sciences (Baptist College) must exhibit and acknowledge having the abilities and skills according to the standards listed below:

 - Analytical skills sufficient to process information, to transfer knowledge from one situation to another, and to prioritize tasks.

 - Critical thinking ability sufficient for safe, clinical judgment.